Guilded-NET/Guilded-NET.github.io/docs/createBotScratch.md

 First of all, you must create a directory/folder where the bot is stored.
 Make a new directory and give it whatever name you want(PascalCase is preferred), like <q>JoesBot</q>, <q>GatoBot</q>, <q>CoolBot</q> or anything else.

 After that, we'll need to create a new C#(or in other .NET language) project.
 Make sure you have MSBuild and dotnet tools installed(both of which are bundled together in .NET SDK by default).
 Go to/open up that directory using your preferred terminal or console(CMD, Git Bash, XFCE Terminal, GNOME Terminal, Konsole, etc.).
-Write `dotnet new console`(`console` can be replaced with your preferred template) and it should generate a fresh project for you.
+Write `dotnet new console`{: .language-shell}(`console` can be replaced with your preferred template) and it should generate a fresh project for you.

 > Make sure not to close your terminal/console for the next step.
-{: .note}
+{: .warning}

 Install Guilded.NET.
-Type `dotnet add package Guilded.NET`[^2] and `Guilded.NET` dependency should be added to your project.
+Type `dotnet add package Guilded.NET`{: .language-shell}[^2] and `Guilded.NET` dependency should be added to your project.
 Now we'll need to run your bot.

 [^2]: Guilded.NET Templates [GitHub](https://github.com/Guilded-NET/Guilded.NET.Templates), [NuGet](https://nuget.org/packages/Guilded.NET.Templates)